Christ in Judges

 Christ Connection - Treasure in Earthen Vessels

 The hidden lamps inside empty pitchers echo Paul’s imagery: "We have this treasure in earthen vessels, that the excellency of the power may be of God, and not of us" (2 Corinthians 4:7).
 Your weakness, your smallness, your "broken pitcher" is the very container God uses to release His light into the world.
-Christ is the Light breaking from the inside of what looks hollow and powerless.
-The darker the night, the brighter the lamp.
-The more empty the vessel, the more radiant…
+Christ is the Light breaking from the inside of what looks hollow and powerless, so that the power is seen to belong to God and not to us.

 Christ Connection - The King Who Refused

 Jesus faced the same temptation in the wilderness - power, kingdoms, the adoration of the nations.
 Later, when the crowds wanted to make Him king by force, “Jesus therefore perceived that they would come and take him by force, to make him a king, [he] departed again into a mountain himself alone” (John 6:15).
-But Christ refused for a different reason than Gideon.
-Christ said no because He had come to establish a kingdom not of this world - not through force, not through dy…
+Christ refused because He had come to establish a kingdom of a different order entirely, one built through the cross.
+Gideon refused the crown but still took the orna…

 Christ Connection - The True King and the True Shade

-Jesus walks into a world asking for a king and offers the opposite of what Abimelech offers.
-He washes feet instead of seizing thrones.
-He serves instead of ruling through coercion.
+Jesus walks into a world asking for a king and answers with a different kind of kingship entirely.
+He washes feet.
 He calls Himself the True Vine (John 15:1) - exactly the title the fruitful vine in Jotham’s parable refused.
 And later the psalmist writes of a different king: "He that dwelleth in the secret place of the most High shall abide under the shadow of the Almighty" (Ps.
 91:1).
-Christ offers real sh…
+Christ offers real shade, real rest, real fruit.

 Christ Connection - Jesus Weeping Over the Lost

 Jesus stands outside Jerusalem and says, "O Jerusalem, Jerusalem, thou that killest the prophets… how often would I have gathered thy children together… and ye would not" (Matt.
 23:37).
-The tone is not divine wrath; it is divine heartbreak.
+The tone is divine heartbreak.
 God has given Israel a choice, and they have chosen other gods.
-But the heart of God is not indifference - it is grief over their stubborn refusal.
-The moment in Judges 10:14 is not the last word; it is the setup for a greater love stil…
+The heart of God is grief over their stubborn refusal.
+The moment in Judges 10:14 is the setup for a greater love still willing to rescue even the stiff-necked.

 Judges 11 sets two things side by side that the rest of Scripture will pull far apart: a deliverer who comes out of rejection, and a vow that costs an innocent life.
 Jephthah is the son of an harlot , thrust out by his brethren with the words Thou shalt not inherit (vv.
 1-2) - and then, when Ammon makes war, the very men who cast him out come to make him their head and captain (v.
 11).
 The pattern is one the Gospel will name openly: The stone which the builders refused is…